yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 There are five key elements.

-**Design standards, FEA analysis, Testing standards, Defect case database, Experienced engineers.**
+**Design standards, FEA analysis, Testing standards, Defect case database, and Experienced engineers.**
 In the next slide, I’ll show you some concrete examples.

 ---
 ## 【Slide 14：Technical Know-how Provision】
-◯

-This is an example of our design standards.
+0:19

-Here you can see how our crusher-related standards have been converted into KES and fully organized.
-We also use standardized quality confirmation sheets, like this example for jaw crusher crushing capacity.
+Here you can see how our crusher-related standards have been converted into KES and organized, using common quality confirmation sheets such as this jaw crusher capacity example.

 ---
 ## 【Slide 15：Technical Know-how Provision】
-◯

-This slide shows our FEA analysis and testing standards.

-We have performed a large number of FEA analyses in past projects, and each analysis can be reviewed by number, including conditions and results.
+0:21

-In addition, we have 38 dedicated test standards for mobile crushers, along with other standards shared with excavator development.
+This example shows how our past FEA analyses are managed by number with conditions and results, alongside 38 dedicated test standards for mobile crushers and shared standards from excavator development.

 ---
 ## 【Slide 16：Technical Know-how Provision】
-◯

-Finally, this is our defect case database.
+0:17

-We maintain a searchable collection of past defect cases and implemented countermeasures, making it easy to learn from previous issues.
+This example shows our searchable collection of past defect cases and countermeasures, together with a checklist used to verify drawings at design release.
-During design release, drawings are also checked against a standardized checklist.

 ---
 ## 【Slide 17】Next Steps: Hop, Step, Jump